meshpro/optimesh/README.md

 optimal 60 degrees).
 The right hand-side graph shows the distribution of simplex quality, where quality is twice the ratio of circumcircle and incircle radius.

-All command-line options are viewed with
+All command-line options are documented at
 ```
 optimesh -h
 ```